FacinouFabian/ts-baratie/README.md

-# pp-tefeta-save
+# pp-ailumette

-pp-tefeta Project 😪💔
+pp-ailumette Project 😪💔

-## Launch the app with docker

-- Run `npm start`.
-It will run the `docker build` and `docker run` commands.
-Then you'll be able to see the app working directly

-## Launch the app with node directly
+## if you want to launch the app with node directly (without docker)

-- Install all the dependencies using `npm i`
+- Install all the dependencies using `yarn`
-- Run the app using `npm run maze1 or npm run maze2`
+- Run the app using `yarn dev`
-- Run `npm run bad` for test a bad file extension
-- Run `npm run help` for help